Augustine-edeh/Countries-at-a-glance/README.md

 - **Light/Dark Mode:** Seamlessly transition between light and dark modes, adapting to the user's device theme by default.
 - **Dynamic Theming:** Automatically adjusts to the user's device theme preference for a personalized experience.

+## Keyboard Shortcuts

+Users can quickly switch between light and dark modes using the following shortcut keys:

+- **Windows/Linux:** Press `Ctrl + Enter`
+- **Mac OS:** Press `Cmd + Return`

+Simply use these shortcuts to toggle between light and dark modes for a personalized viewing experience.

 ## Usage

 1. **Search:**